hove-io/navitia/source/readme.md

 Used to a a debug cli for kraken

 ### lz4_filter
-Module to handle lz4 compresion format in boost::serialize
+Module to handle lz4 compression format in boost::serialize

-Kraken use data serialized with boost::serialize (and compressed with lz4)
+Kraken uses data serialized with boost::serialize (and compressed with lz4)

 ### validator
 Public transport data validator